loreanvictor/callbag-jsx/docs/md/basics/attributes.md

 <div data-x="hellow" aria-label="Yo!"/>
 ```

-If you want to have custom attributes, you can either use the same `*-*` convention, or add the attributes
+If you want to have custom attributes, either use the same `*-*` convention, or add the attributes
 using the spread operator and casting to `any`:

 ```tsx